Haus-des-Engagements/re-sharing/docs/ADR/0002-Develop-custom-software.md

 ## Decision

 We will build our own, specialised software.
-We will adjust it to our requirements in the first place but keep in mind that others might want to use it as well for their rooms.
+We will adjust it to our requirements in the first place but keep in mind that others might want to use it as well for their resources.
 We will surley not build the software from scratch but use sone existing Web-Framework.

 ## Consequences